How to Get a Small Business Grant: 7 Tips to Secure a Grant

 1. Get Familiar With the Grant Options

-Business grants for women Small business grants for minorities Business grants for disabled entrepreneurs Small business grants for veterans Grants for immigrant business owners
+Business grants for women Small business grants for minorities Business grants for disabled entrepreneurs Grants and loans for disabled veterans Grants for immigrant business owners

 2. Know Where to Look for Grants